ymcui/Chinese-XLNet/README_EN.md

 The experiments only represent the empirical results in certain conditions and should not be regarded as the nature of the respective models.
 The results may vary using different random seeds, computing devices, etc.

 **The contents in this repository are for academic research purpose, and we do not provide any conclusive remarks.
-Users are free to use anythings in this repository within the scope of Apache-2.0 licence.
-However, we are not responsible for direct or indirect losses that was caused by using the content in this project.**
+Users are free to use anything in this repository within the scope of Apache-2.0 licence.
+However, we are not responsible for direct or indirect losses that were caused by using the content in this project.**

 ## Issues
 If there is any problem, please submit a GitHub Issue.